Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

   }
 }
 ```
-### The Constructor
+### The Constructor Function
 This function initializes the contract by taking in an asset_id (token).
 It then checks the state variable 'State::NotInitialized' to ensure the contract wasn't previously initialised.
-If it has been initialized, it returns a reinitialization error `InitializationError::CannotReinitialize`.
+If it has been initialized, it returns a `reinitialization` error from `InitializationError::CannotReinitialize`.

 If not, it sets the contract's initial State to `State::Initialized` and stores the provided `asset ID` as the governance asset; this asset will be used to interact with your smart contract.
 It then logs an `InitializeEvent` to record the contract's initialization.

 Copy and paste the code below as your `constructor` function.

 ```rust
   #[storage(read, write)]
   fn constructor(asset: AssetId) {